jbx-protocol/juice-interface/CONTRIBUTING.md

 #### Rebase procedure

-You can rebase your feature branch with the following procedure, where `feature-branch` is the name of your branch:
+You can rebase your feature branch with the following procedure, where `feature-branch` is the name of your branch.
+Further explanation of rebase and its options can be found [here](https://docs.gitlab.com/ee/topics/git/git_rebase.html).

 1. `git checkout feature-branch`
 2. `git fetch origin main`